Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 4:** Player Profile modal displaying gaming profiles with current rank, highest rank achieved, hours played, mutual games in common, and the "View Custom Portfolio" option.

+**Explanation:**

+When a player clicks on another user's profile, this modal appears with comprehensive gaming information:

+- **Player Avatar & Bio:** Quick identification and personality preview
+- **Gaming Profiles Section:** Lists all games the player actively plays, each with:
+  - **Current Rank:** Their present skill tier (e.g., Gold III, Immortal, etc.)
+  - **Highest Rank:** Peak achievement showing potential capability
+  - **Hours Played:** Experience indicator
+- **Mutual Games:** Highlighted games both players have in common—essential for team formation
+- **View Custom Portfolio:** Link to expanded portfolio with gameplay videos, achievements, and interests

+This transparency solves a major pain point in gaming: you no longer need to DM strangers asking "what's your rank?" or "can you send gameplay clips?"
+All verification information is upfront, enabling informed decisions about team formation.

 ---

 ### FIGURE 5: DISCOVER GAMERS